By Gary McKechnie

 I never gave much thought to whatever happened to the horses that decided to stay, but Diane Delano has.
-About a dozen years ago she started the Wild Horse Rescue Center (WHRC) located in Mims which is only about six miles miles north of Titusville and roughly 40 minutes east of Orlando.
+About a dozen years ago she started the Wild Horse Rescue Center (WHRC) located in Webster, which is roughly an hour west of Orlando.

 Apparently, over the centuries thousands of these animals formed a wild population and when the ones that were saddled could no longer be used as beasts of burden, they were considered obsolete.
 It’s estimated there were more than two million mustangs a century ago; now there are about 40,000 left in the wild and that many more wild mustangs in captivity.

 That’s where the Wild Horse Rescue Center comes in.
 It’s a nonprofit organization dedicated to the welfare, rescue, and preservation of America's wild horses – and it’s where you can help because when they have visitors, they have funding.
 If you really have a fondness for horses, you can go online and sponsor them for a few dollars a day.
-Even better, if you can swing it you can spend the day on a volunteer visit (suggested donation $70), an overnight (suggested donation $120) or a full week (suggested donation $420).
+Even better, you can visit for the day, an overnight, or even a full week.